 The cost of exterior wood casing ranges from $1 to $3.61 per linear foot.
 Both exterior doors and windows receive casing.
 Homeowners can choose from very basic casing or opt for more intricate designs or exotic wood, which increases the price.
 When installation occurs, special care must be taken to seal all gaps and protect the wood from the elements.

 Wood drip cap costs are between $1.36 and $2.75 per linear foot.
 Wood drip cap pieces are installed on the home’s exterior that redirects rainwater.
 It can be installed over windows or doors to divert the water from dripping on the framing.
 This helps to protect these areas from water damage.

-The cost for wood soffit trim varies widely, with homeowners generally paying between $1.80 and $10 per linear foot.
+The cost for wood soffit varies widely, with homeowners generally paying between $1.80 and $10 per linear foot.
 Many material options are available for a wood soffit.
-Something simple like ¼ in. plywood, planks of exotic hardwood, or anything in between can be used.
+Something simple like ¼ in. plywood, planks of exotic hardwood 4, or anything in between can be used.
 A soffit can be flat, beadboard, or other designs and usually include some type of venting.

 The cost for wood outside corner trim ranges from $1.92 to $12 per linear foot.
-Wood outside corner trim is sometimes installed on the outside corners of the exterior of a house.
-This trim can neaten up the corners where the siding comes together and enhance its appearance.
+This type is sometimes installed on the outside corners of the exterior of a house.
+It can neaten up the corners where the siding comes together and enhances its appearance.
 It can also add extra protection to the corners.